RedisLabs/redislabs-docs/content/rs/clusters/maintenance-mode.md

 1. Migrates shards and binds endpoints to other nodes, if space is available.

 {{<note>}}
-Maintenance mode does not demote a master node by default.
+1. Maintenance mode does not demote a master node by default.
 The cluster elects a new master node when the original master node is restarted.
 Alternatively, you can add the `demote_node` option to the `rladmin` command to [demote a master node](#demote-a-master-node) when you turn on maintenance mode.
+2. Setting “maintenance mode on” can be performed multiple times on a node, each time will creating a new snapshot.
+Consequencly, the “maintenance mode off” command should be performed the same number of times.
 {{</note>}}

 To turn on maintenance mode for a node, run the following command: